007 MAGAZINE - The World's Foremost James Bond Resource!

 "The names Gavin, John Gavin"

-Also, in 1967 John Gavin appeared in the big-budget 1920s-era musical Thoroughly Modern Millie starring Julie Andrews and was directed by George Roy Hill.
+Also in 1967, John Gavin appeared in the big-budget 1920s-era musical Thoroughly Modern Millie starring Julie Andrews and directed by George Roy Hill.
 Gavin’s next film was the French/Italian 007 spoof OSS 117 – Double Agent (1968) in which he was cast in the title role.
 Gavin replaced Frederick Stafford, who had played the part in the two previous OSS 117 films, and who had just signed to star in Alfred Hitchcock’s Topaz.
 OSS 117 is the codename for Hubert Bonisseur de La Bath, a fictional secret agent created by the prolific French author Jean Bruce.
 The first novel in the series Tu parles d'une ingénue (Ici OSS 117) appeared in 1949, predating Ian Fleming’s CASINO ROYALE by four years.
 Several of Bruce’s OSS 117 novels have been turned into films, although Atout coeur à Tokyo pour OSS 117 (Terror in Tokyo) released in 1966 and starring Frederick Stafford as OSS 117, had an original screenplay by three-time James Bond director Terence Young.

 Niente Rose Per OSS 117 Italian poster | Luciana Paluzzi & John Gavin - Curt Jurgens OSS 117 - Double Agent